giggiox/luigicennini.it/content/en/projects/bezier.md

 Namely,
 $$\underline{b}_i = { b_x \choose b_y}$$

-However, all the algorithms seen above also work for three-dimensional curves, where the control points will also have a z component.
+However, all the algorithms seen above also work for three-dimensional curves, where the control points will also have a $z$ component.
 All the algorithms therefore remain unchanged,

 **Warning**: If you are not correctly seeing (or not seeing) the sketch below correctly, visit [this link](https://editor.p5js.org/giggiox/full/-UfZh9jUd).
 Or [this link](https://editor.p5js.org/giggiox/sketches/-UfZh9jUd) to see and edit the source code.